A Crisis in Plain Sight

 Not only were the Christian, Shia, Yezidi, Turkmen, and Shabak communities lesser beings according to IS’s extremist ideology, but they have been victims of prior violence and human rights violations—another early warning sign.
 More than 70 years ago, Iraq began a process of “Arabization” that changed the composition of Ninewa’s population.
 In the 1980s, the government of Saddam Hussein used chemical weapons, ground offensives, mass deportation, and the destruction of villages to kill or displace more than one million people, primarily Kurds.

-In the Ninewa governorate in northern Iraq, high numbers of potential victims and potential perpetrators lived in close proximity.
 Three million people lived in Ninewa, the area falling along the border of Iraq and the Iraqi Kurdistan Region, before June 2014.
 Though predominantly Sunni, 10 percent of the population (external link) belonged to minority groups, making it Iraq’s most diverse area.